-Reports: Skylar Meade named new head baseball coach at Troy - The Troy Messenger
+Skylar Meade named new head baseball coach at Troy - The Troy Messenger

-Reports: Skylar Meade named new head baseball coach at Troy
+Skylar Meade named new head baseball coach at Troy

-According to reports, Troy University has hired Skylar Meade as its new head baseball coach.
+Troy University has hired Skylar Meade as its new head baseball coach.

+The new head coach will be introduced at a press conference on Thursday afternoon beginning at 4 p.m. at the Stadium Club at Veterans Memorial Stadium.

+Mead arrives at Troy with 14 years of coaching experience that includes stops at South Carolina, Michigan State, Middle Tennessee State and Eastern Illinois.

 Meade has spent the last four seasons as the pitching coach at the University of South Carolina.

-Meade would be taking over for former head baseball coach Mark Smartt who stepped aside after leading the Troy baseball team the last six seasons.
+“First and foremost, my wife and family could not be more excited to join the Troy family,” Meade said.
+“We’d like to thank Chancellor Hawkins, Brent Jones, Kyle George, Sandy Atkins and the committee for their belief in our vision for Troy baseball.
+We will hit the ground running with this job and start the process of making 2022 a great year.
+Lastly, there is no way to get to every person who has reached out to us, but to every single one, we say thank you.
+Go Trojans!”

-Meade, a former Louisville Cardinal, arrived at South Carolina prior to the 2017 season.
+Meade, a former Louisville Cardinal, arrived at South Carolina prior to the 2018 season.
 During the 2021 season, Meade led the Gamecocks pitching staff to a 3.80 ERA, fourth best in the Southeastern Conference.
 The team had 624 strikeouts in 507 innings pitched.
+South Carolina had six pitchers drafted in the 2021 Major League Baseball Draft earlier this week.

+“I think Troy got one of the risers among young college coaches today,” South Carolina head coach Mark Kingston said.
+“We appreciate his passion for the game and desire to be the best.
+He will develop players and do a tremendous job representing the program publicly.
+He is prepared for this opportunity and has a proven blueprint for success.
+We wish Skylar and his wonderful family all the best.”

 Prior to coaching at USC, Meade spent three seasons as pitching coach at Michigan State.
 In 2016, Michigan State boasted the Big Ten’s best ERA (2.75), opponent’s batting average (.234) and runs allowed (199).